-Mom - She is stern and nagging, and doesn't engage lovingly with Zira.
-They have a tense relationship.
+Mom - Rarely in the story; either stern, nagging, or absent.
+Zira has a tense relationship with her.
 (Their father is never mentioned.)

 Robots - Antagonists, though more comical than a serious threat.
 They are like dog catchers, a trope in pet stories.
 Their overzealous, militarized approach to animal control is absurd humor.
-I didn't want the usual aliens-vs-humans conflict, so I made robots the enemies.
+I didn't want aliens to be antagonists so I put robots in that role.